DAURISMO- glasdegib tablet, film coated

 Review and adjust concomitant medications with known QTc interval-prolonging effects [see Drug Interactions (7)].

-Resume DAURISMO at a reduced dose of 50 mg once daily when QTc interval returns to within 30 ms of baseline or less than or equal to 480 ms.
+Resume DAURISMO at a reduced dosage of 50 mg once daily when QTc interval returns to within 30 ms of baseline or less than or equal to 480 ms.

 Monitor ECGs at least weekly for 2 weeks following resolution of QTc prolongation.

-Consider re-escalating the dose of DAURISMO to 100 mg daily if an alternative etiology for the QTc prolongation can be identified.
+Consider re-escalating the dosage of DAURISMO to 100 mg daily if an alternative etiology for the QTc prolongation can be identified.

 |QTc interval prolongation with life-threatening arrhythmia||Discontinue DAURISMO permanently.|